leomeyer1908/Lexer/README.md

 on other projects.

 Files Breakdown:
-NFA/NFA.h is the header file for the NFA and NFA Node data structure, and all functions associated with them.
+NFA.h is the header file for the NFA and NFA Node data structure, and all functions associated with them.
-NFA/NFA.c contains the implementation for general functions for the NFA and NFA Node data structures.
-NFA/regexToNFA.c contains the implementation for the RegEx related functions for the NFA, which are the createNFAFromRegex() and detectErrorRegEx() function.
+NFA.c contains the implementation for general functions for the NFA and NFA Node data structures. regexToNFA.c contains the implementation for the RegEx related functions for the NFA, which are the createNFAFromRegex() and detectErrorRegEx() functions. eliminateEpisilonNFA.c contains the implementation for an episilon elimination algorithm on the eliminateEpisilonNFA() function. nfaToDFA.c contains an implementation for the powerset construction algorithm to convert an NFA to a DFA.
+The function that does this is createDFAFromNFA().